TanStack/router/docs/guide/introduction.md

 ## In the beginning...

-React Location got its humble beginnings as a wrapper around the long-winded v6 beta release of [React Router](https://reactrouter.com/).
+TanStack Router got its humble beginnings as a wrapper around the long-winded v6 beta release of [React Router](https://reactrouter.com/).
 Originally, it solved, skirted, and patched a few of the limitations (essentially a majority of the items on the list of features above).
-Over time, React Location's feature set outgrew the core capabilities of React Router and required full control over the routing experience to achieve its potential.
+Over time, TanStack Router's feature set outgrew the core capabilities of React Router and required full control over the routing experience to achieve its potential.

 ### Why are Search Params so important?